chhaylatte/StraitJacket/README.md

 - Much faster to write and less error prone than anchor based code and similar libraries
 - Much higher skimmability and code density
 - Built on top of auto layout
+- Manage constraints

 ## How it works
 ### It's just swift code

+There is no DSL in StraitJacket.
 Constraints are created using the `Restraint` object.
-Its methods are capable of creating many constraints at once and are all chainable.
-The root view that `Restraint` is init'd with holds the created constraints.
-Items must be added to the root view for constraints to be built.
-The `addItems:` method can be used to add multiple items for convenience.
+Its methods are capable of creating many constraints at once and are all chainable.  `Restraint` is init'd with a root view to holds the created constraints.
+The `addItems:` method can be used to add multiple views for convenience.

 ```swift
 let aRestraint = Restraint(self.view)